The Foundation for a Meaningful Life

 • The student’s positive COVID-19 test or a presumed positive case of COVID-19 based on symptoms assessed by the School’s physician

-• A campus closure as a result of the pandemic
+• A campus closure as a result of a health emergency

 • Travel restrictions that prevent the student from returning home during school breaks or campus closure